topbitdu/unidom-order/ROADMAP.md

 2. Improve the Order Item model for the validations on the #unit_price attribute, the #quantity attribute, the #purchase_amount attribute, & the #subtotal_amount attribute
 3. Improve the Order Adjustment spec for the validations on the #amount attribute
 4. Improve the Order Item spec for the validations on the #unit_price attribute, the #quantity attribute, the #purchase_amount attribute, & the #subtotal_amount attribute

+## v1.5.6
+1. Improve the Order Adjustment model for the argument validations of the .adjust! method
+2. Improve the Order Adjustment spec for the argument validations of the .adjust! method